Tensor categories for vertex operator superalgebra extensions: Introduction

-In order to handle superalgebra extensions of $V$, we first introduce an auxiliary supercategory $\sC$ which amounts to the category $\cC$ of $V$-modules but with $V$ viewed as a vertex operator superalgebra having trivial odd component.
+To handle superalgebra extensions of $V$, we first introduce an auxiliary supercategory $\sC$ which amounts to the category $\cC$ of $V$-modules but with $V$ viewed as a vertex operator superalgebra having zero odd component.
 In other words, $V$-modules in $\sC$ have parity decompositions which may or may not be trivial.
-As categories, $\cC$ and $\sC$ are equivalent, but $\sC$ has additional supercategory structure, that is, morphisms can be even or odd according as they preserve or reverse parity decompositions of modules.
-Then we define a superalgebra $A$ in $\cC$ to be an algebra in the braided tensor supercategory $\sC$ having even structure morphisms, and we define the categories $\repA$ and $\repzA$ of $A$-modules and local $A$-modules in $\cC$ to be those $A$-modules in $\sC$ having even structure morphisms.
-Then assuming only that $\cC$ is abelian and that the tensor product on $\cC$ is right exact, we fix a supercommutative associative superalgebra $A$ in $\cC$ and prove: \begin{itemize} \item $\repzA$ is an additive braided monoidal supercategory (Theorem \ref{thm:rep0}, corresponding to \cite[Theorem 1.10]{KO}).
+As categories, $\cC$ and $\sC$ are equivalent, but $\sC$ has additional supercategory structure, that is, morphisms can be even or odd according as they preserve or reverse parity decompositions.
+We define a superalgebra $A$ in $\cC$ to be a commutative associative algebra with even structure morphisms in the braided tensor supercategory $\sC$, and we define the categories $\repA$ and $\repzA$ of $A$-modules and local $A$-modules in $\cC$ to be those $A$-modules in $\sC$ having even structure morphisms.
+Assuming only that $\cC$ is abelian and that the tensor product on $\cC$ is right exact, we then fix a superalgebra $A$ in $\cC$ and prove: \begin{itemize} \item $\repzA$ is an additive braided monoidal supercategory (Theorem \ref{thm:rep0}, corresponding to \cite[Theorem 1.10]{KO}).

 \item The induction functor from $\cC$ (or $\sC$) to the category $\repA$ of not necessarily local $A$-modules is a tensor functor (Theorem \ref{thm:inductionfucntor}, corresponding to \cite[Theorem 1.6]{KO}). \end{itemize}